Thermal scanner to screen students for fever at HMS

 Brooke Hasegawa is the Vice President at Progressive Communications, the company is the vendor of the thermal scanners manufactured by FLIR Systems.

-The unit costs between $7,000 to $12,000, and Hasewaga said it is currently in use at the convention center and the State Capital.
+The unit costs between $7,000 to $12,000, and Hasegawa said it is currently in use at the convention center and the State Capital.

 Randall said temperature checks are just one of the safety measures at the school.
 Teachers and students will wear face coverings at all times and they will reduce intermingling of students, even by assigning bathrooms to certain classroom groups.